turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 For your app, create a homepage where the visitor can see all of the movies in the database with their average ratings.

+Make sure to add in error handling for any bad requests (non-2xx-level responses) that the server may give _throughout_ this project.

 ### Iteration 2 - User Login

 Create a separate login page where your user can login.

 Ultimately, you'll need to obtain the user's unique ID value to make requests later.
 Logging in the user using the POST `/login` route documented below will give you that ID value.
+Don't forget about error handling!

 It probably seems weird to POST to `/login` to login a user, and this endpoint isn't even creating anything!
 Using a POST verb for logging in is a common convention because we need to send sensitive information like passwords in the body of the login request, and a POST lets us do that.
 Again, nothing is created in the DB for logging in - you are doing this to retrieve user information (the ID) to use while the user is logged in.